NikoBiele/RayTraceHeatTransfer.jl/README.md

 ## Usage

 ### Generate geometry
+The geometry is defined by a number of connected sub-enclosures.
+The sub-enclosures are stacked on top of each other.
-here we define a 1x1 square, we start with the bounding geometry
+Here we define a 1x1 square (a single sub-enclosure).
+We start by defining the bounding geometry.
 ```julia
 yLayersHeight = [0.0, 1.0]; # create the y-positions or height-layers
 N_subs = length(yLayersHeight)-1; # number of sub-enclosures (one for this example)